ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

 ``HUGO_THEME_TOKEN``
 ********************

-This token is used to ... # todo: to be added
+The ``HUGO_THEME_TOKEN`` token is used to ... # todo: to be added

 ``TWINE_TOKEN``
 ***************

-This token is used for authentication when uploading libraries to PyPI and its value might change across repositories.
+The ``TWINE_TOKEN`` token is used for authentication when uploading libraries to PyPI.
+Its value might change
+across repositories.
-Depending if the library is uploaded to a public PyPI index or private, its value matches :ref:`pypi_private_token` or :ref:`pypi_token`.
+Depending if the library is uploaded to a public PyPI index or the Ansys private PyPI index, its value matches :ref:`pypi_private_token` or :ref:`pypi_token`.